agilemobiledev/gs-accessing-facebook/README.ftl.md

 Within the `FacebookConfig`'s body, two beans are declared: `ConnectController` and `UserIdSource`.

 Obtaining user authorization from Facebook involves a "dance" of redirects between the application and Facebook.
-This process is formally known as [OAuth][oauth]'s _Resource Owner Authorization_.
+This process is formally known as [OAuth][u-oauth]'s _Resource Owner Authorization_.
 Don't worry if you don't know much about OAuth.
 Spring Social's [`ConnectController`][ConnectController] takes care of the OAuth dance for you.

 Notice that `ConnectController` is created by injecting a [`ConnectionFactoryLocator`][ConnectionFactoryLocator] and a [`ConnectionRepository`][ConnectionRepository] via the constructor.
 You won't need to explicitly declare these beans, however.
 The `@EnableFacebook` annotation makes sure that a `ConnectionFactoryLocator` bean is created, and the `@EnableInMemoryConnectionRepository` annotation creates an in-memory implementation of `ConnectionRepository`.